Dates: September

 area between California and Rockies) that protrude up from surrounding

 desert landscapes.
-They are high enough to catch snow in Winter and catch
+They are high enough to catch snow in Winter and almost

 Most of the sky islands have an abundance of elk, deer

 and antelope.
-The bigfoot area selected for 2024 has all those plus
+The bigfoot area selected for 2025 has all those, in one of

 plant and protein staples for bigfoots than most parts of Arizona.